soonick/soonick.github.io/_drafts/2022-09-07-kubernetes-java-client.md

 )
 ```

-We also need to add the kubernetes client packages as dependencies:
+We also need to add the Kubernetes client packages as dependencies:

 ```py
 java_binary(